 Looking good is a bonus to getting fit after 50 and we’ve covered that in our article on regaining muscle tone after 50.
 So, now I’ve given you the boost to show it is possible, how do you go start getting fit if 40 is a distant memory and how to keep fit after 50?

 There’s nothing more important than having the right mindset when you start a fitness journey.
 Your attitude is the backbone of your consistency.
 It takes more than sacrifice to get out of bed every morning and go for that morning jog.

 When sacrifice and dedication fail to motivate you, the right attitude towards exercise will help motivate you and get the compound effect going.

-Here are a few tips you can use to get the right mindset towards getting in shape:
+Here are a few tips you can use to get the right mindset towards getting back into shape:

 Before you start working out, it’s crucial to set specific and realistic goals for yourself.
 For instance, what accomplishments do you expect by keeping fit?
 Is it weight loss, maintaining your shape or muscle toning?